 Annual Other Post Employment Benefit (OPEB) Cost and Net OPEB Obligation: The CCCHA's annual OPEB costs (expense) are calculated based on the annual required contribution (ARC) of the employer, an amount actuarially determined in accordance with the parameters of Governmental Accounting Standards Board (GASB) Statement 45.
 The ARC represents a level of funding that, if paid on an ongoing basis, is projected to cover normal cost each year and amortize any unfunded actuarial liabilities (or funding excess) over a period not to exceed thirty years.
-Interest on net OPEB obligation.
+Interest on net OPEB obligation is based on the actuarial interest rate of 7.39% and is computed on the Net OPEB obligation.
 The adjustment to the ARC is intended to provide a reasonable approximation of that portion of the ARC that consists of interest associated with past contribution deficiencies.
 GASB 45 specifies that this adjustment should be equal to an amortization of the discounted present value of the net OPEB obligation at the beginning of the year.
 The amortization is calculated using the same amortization method and period used in determining the ARC for that year.